 How common is credit card debt?

-In 2018, there were 180 million credit card holders in the US alone, while over 70.2% of American households own at least one Visa, Mastercard, or Discover credit card.
+There are 511.4 million credit cards in the US alone, with 61% of American adults owning at least one credit card.

 What percentage of credit cards are Visa?

-What is the average credit card debt in 2019?
+What was the average credit card debt in 2019?

-Keeping the upcoming economic instability in mind, there’s still a lot that can be done in terms of reducing the national credit card debt.
+Keeping the upcoming economic instability in mind, there’s still a lot that can be done to reduce the national credit card debt.